-Soft tissue masses that are visible and protrude under the skin surface may be free of pain but can be unappealing to ones eye.
-These can be reduced in size or even removed.
+Soft tissue masses that are visible and protrude under the skin surface may not cause pain but can be unappealing to one’s eye.
+It’s best to reduce or remove them completely.

 Lipomas or a benign fatty tumor is often found at the ankle level of women.
 Women are predisposed to having a higher proportion of fat in their legs and ankles that is highly resistant to diet and exercise.
 Ankle liposuction can change the way your legs look.
-Using a micro cannula, new techniques that decrease scarring and negative effects of bleeding and nerve damage are widely accepted and are effective in reducing unwanted fatty deposits about the ankle and calf.
+Using a microcannula, a new technique that decreases scarring and negative effects of bleeding and nerve damage is widely accepted and is effective in reducing unwanted fatty deposits around the ankle and calf.

-Removal of skin tags, moles, warts, etc. Moles, warts, or newly appearing lesions are first carefully examined.
+Moles, warts, or newly appearing lesions are first carefully examined by our specialist to evaluate your condition.
 A biopsy may be taken to evaluate and rule out any possible skin cancer.
 Once it is determined that there is no malignancy, removal of the lesions can be performed with plastic surgical skin techniques.

 Fissures and Cracked Heels

-Also See Medicure Program
+See Medicure Program

 Ingrown Nails & Painful Nail Grooves

-Ingrown nails or a malformation of the nail can be painful when wearing closed toed shoes by impinging the nail against the skin and shoe.
+Ingrown nails or a malformation of the nail can be painful when wearing closed-toed shoes by impinging the nail against the skin and shoe.
 The appearance of the nail may be curved on the sides with a rounded appearance.
-For an infected ingrown nail temporary relief is obtained by a minor office procedure.
+For an infected ingrown nail, temporary relief is obtained by a minor office procedure.